mydatamyconsent/dotnet-sdk/docs/DocumentsApi.md

 <a name="uploaddocumentforindividual"></a>
 # **UploadDocumentForIndividual**
-> string UploadDocumentForIndividual (Guid issueRequestId, InlineObject? inlineObject = null)
+> string UploadDocumentForIndividual (Guid issueRequestId)

 Upload a document for issuance request of individual.